NSG Group's initiatives to decarbonize and reduce environmental impact

 We are considering a range of technical options to reduce Scope 1 emissions, including:

-3. Substitution of glassmaking raw materials: during the glass melting process, large amounts of carbon dioxide are emitted due to decomposition of CO2 containing raw materials in the furnace.
-In order to reduce the carbon dioxide emissions from these raw materials, attempts are being made to replace the carbonates in the material with various oxides: in 2022, glass production using 'Dolime' (CaOMgO) was successfully achieved in a float furnace in Chile; studies will continue in 2023.
+- Substitution of glassmaking raw materials: during the glass melting process, large amounts of carbon dioxide are emitted due to decomposition of CO2 containing raw materials in the furnace and it accounts for about 20% of our Scope 1 and Scope 2 emissions.
+In order to reduce the carbon dioxide emissions from these raw materials, attempts are being made to replace the carbonates in the material with various oxides: in 2022, glass production using “Dolime” (CaOMgO) was successfully achieved in a float furnace in Chile; Previous research has shown that, in addition to the CO2 reduction effect derived from the raw materials, there is also an energy reduction effect from using Dolime.
+The handling of the powder is an issue for the future.
+Studies will continue in 2024

-4. Carbon capture: the process for capturing CO2 emissions from glass melting furnaces is not compatible with typical CO2 capture processes, so we are working with a process development partner that is likely to be compatible with our needs We are planning to receive UK Government support for this project in 2023.
+- Carbon capture: the process for capturing CO2 emissions from glass melting furnaces is not compatible with typical CO2 capture processes, so we are working with a process development partner that is likely to be compatible with our needs.
+In March 2024, we began the first demonstration experiment for carbon capture in the flat glass industry in Europe at our float furnace in the UK.*6 One of C-Capture’s carbon capture solvent compatibility units (CCSCUs) has now been deployed at Pilkington UK’s float furnace at the Greengate glass manufacturing site in St Helens, part of NSG Group.

 Initiatives to reduce Scope 2 (own emissions)

-The company has set a target of 50% renewable electricity by end of 2024.
+The Group has set a target of 50% renewable electricity by the end of 2024.
+In response to the new medium-term plan announced in 2024, the Group set a new sustainability target of increasing the ratio of renewable electricity.
 To support this target, the Group continues to invest in on-site power generation including installing on-site solar power at the Lathom Research Institute in the UK and the Rossford plant in Ohio, USA.
 Many other solar projects are underway across the Group.
 We are also actively introducing power source certification and Power Purchase Agreements (PPA agreements) on a global basis.
+In March 2024, our Maizuru Plant became the first of our Group's domestic plants to sign a PPA contract for renewable electricity generated by solar panels installed on the plant grounds, and installation work began*1.
+Against a backdrop of global CO2 reduction efforts, there is an increasing demand for green power in the market, and with the risk of rising electricity prices, we are continuing our efforts to find the most economically rational procurement method from among various options on a global level, aiming for stable procurement of renewable energy in the medium to long term.

 Initiatives to reduce Scope 3

-In 2022, the company launched a Sustainable Supply Chain Committee to examine sustainable supply chains with regard to all factors, including environmental and social aspects.
+In 2022, the Group launched a Sustainable Supply Chain Committee to examine sustainable supply chains with regard to all factors, including environmental and social aspects.
 In the course of its activities, it is also working on reducing Scope 3 emissions.
+In 2024, we held a cross-departmental Scope 3 workshop with the participation of various key members of the Group.
+We have drawn up a group-wide roadmap for achieving our Scope 3 reduction targets for 2030, and in order to achieve this, we recognized the importance of improving our internal data collection system and continuing dialog with key suppliers.
 We are working with actual suppliers to obtain emissions data and share best practice alongside various other initiatives.